DSR-RHIT/creating-reproducible-reports/pages/007_first-look-at-data.md

 - `download.file()` finds the file at the URL listed and saves it to your local machine
 - the destination is a relative path with respect to your RStudio Project working directory.
-- `mode = "wb"` permits us to download a PNG file oa any other non-textual or "binary" file
+- `mode = "wb"` permits us to download a PNG file or any other non-textual or "binary" file

 You should find the image saved to your `resources` directory.
 If not, navigate to [https://github.com/DSR-RHIT/creating-reproducible-reports/tree/gh-pages/resources/downloads](https://github.com/DSR-RHIT/creating-reproducible-reports/tree/gh-pages/resources/downloads) and follow the instructions to download the image file to your resources directory.